Holding Property Owners Liable When Inadequate Security Leads to Crime Victims

 She will capably navigate the legal aspects of your case so that you can focus on your recovery.
 Her goal is shouldering your burdens and helping you obtain peace of mind.
 To that end, she will work diligently to get you the maximum recovery you deserve.

 Crimes can take place on any type of commercial property that is open to the public, including:

 Bars and nightclubs are hotbeds for criminal behavior.
 The rowdy, alcohol-soaked atmosphere can cause fights or mobs to break out, potentially injuring those standing by.

-Contact Us · Attorneys Handling Inadequate Security Cases for Clients in Santa Fe, Las Cruces and All of New Mexico
+Contact an Attorney Handling Inadequate Security Cases in Santa Fe and All of New Mexico

-To learn more about how we can help and to meet directly with an attorney during a free consultation, call 575-636-2057.
-You can also contact us online.
-We offer standard weekday hours as well as evening and weekend appointments by request.
+To learn more about how you can meet directly with an attorney during a free consultation, call Youngers Law, PA, at 505-933-8480 or 575-636-2057.
+You can also contact the firm online.
+The firm’s lawyer offers standard weekday hours as well as evening and weekend appointments by request.

-We handle these cases on a contingency-fee basis, and we advance costs.
-That means you will owe no attorney fees unless we obtain recovery for you.
+She handles these cases on a contingency fee basis, and the firm advances costs.
+That means that you will owe no attorney fees unless you obtain a recovery.
 Additionally, you will pay nothing out of pocket.